 Undergraduate Academic Advising

-The CEG Undergraduate Academic Advising Office is located in 495 Hitchcock Hall.
+The CEGE Undergraduate Academic Advising Office is located in 495 Hitchcock Hall.
 The Advising Office is open during normal University hours and during academic breaks, but not during University holidays.

 Due to an overwhelming request by our students to have more accessibility to appointments with advisors, several changes have been made to how we see students.
 We are no longer holding walk-in hours, but have switched to 15 and 30-minute appointment options.

-Current OSU undergraduate students (Columbus Campus) are asked to submit a schedule and advising appointment through OnCourse.
+Current Ohio State undergraduate students (Columbus Campus) are asked to submit a schedule and advising appointment through OnCourse.
 Students can set up text and email reminders for appointments, as well as read any notes left for you by an advisor.

 15-minute appointments will function the same way that walk-ins have functioned in that past: students are to use this request for single semester course planning, graduation, and other quick questions.

 Students who need to speak to an advisor for long-term course planning, financial aid appeals, reinstatement petitions, etc. are required to schedule a 30-minute appointment with advisors.